integratedmodelling/klab/docs/source/kim/concepts/declarations/declarations.rst

-Composing worldview concepts
+Semantic expressions
 ============================

-In user projects, declarations are the way to specify semantics for resources and possibly the observations they depend on.
+In user projects, semantic expressions are used to specify semantics for resources and possibly the observations they depend on.
 This is normally done in :keyword:`model` statements.
 For example, the following statement

 ...

-contains X declarations.
+contains X semantic expressions.
 Another place where declarations can be used is to define aliases using the  :keyword:`equals` keyword:

 ...